medoswaldo/recipes_and_ratings_exploratory_analysis/README.md

 ## Cleaning and EDA

-Before continuing with the analysis, the dataset isn’t completely clean in answering the question.
-We start with two raw datasets: recipes and ratings.
+Before continuing with the analysis, it's important to note that the dataset isn't entirely clean in addressing the question.
+We begin with two raw datasets: recipes and ratings.

 ### Checking Data Types:

-Before performing the required action towards cleaning the dataset, I need to check the datatype to see if it seemed the best fit for the cleaned dataset and any required action that might be necessary.
+Before taking the necessary steps to clean the dataset, I need to check the data types to ensure they are the most suitable for the cleaned dataset and identify any required actions that may be necessary.

 **Raw Recipes dtypes**